15-466/nest-libs/README.md

-# Nest-libs: Pre-compiled binaries for 15-466
+# Nest-libs: Pre-compiled libraries for 15-466

 This repository's releases section contains pre-compiled library packages for our target systems: Linux, Windows, and MacOS.